 - Up to a 60-day supply of dried, unprocessed marijuana or equivalent if not cultivating plants

 If you’re unsure about the rules around legally obtaining marijuana, don’t hesitate to contact a local attorney like those at the Missouri DWI & Criminal Law Center.
 An attorney can walk you through the registration process to ensure that you lawfully get the medical care that you need.

 In August 2019, Missouri began processing its first dispensary license applications.
 State-licensed businesses will be permitted to grow, process, and dispense medical marijuana to a Medical Marijuana Dispensary Facility, a Medical Marijuana Testing Facility, or to a Medical Marijuana-Infused Products Manufacturing Facility.
 Indoor Cultivation Facilities will be limited to 30,000 square feet of canopy space, while Outdoor Cultivation Facilities will be limited to 2,800 flowering plants.

-Marijuana Laws in Missouri
+Laws Surrounding Marijuana (Cannabis) in Missouri

 In November of 2018, Missouri voted to legalize medical marijuana throughout the state.
 The law is starting to fully go into play as the Department of Health and Senior Services (DHSS) has begun issuing licenses to qualified patients and facilities.

 Although Amendment 2 was passed in November of 2018, people seeking a license had to wait for the state to catch up.
 The Department of Health began accepting applications from qualifying patients on July 4, 2019.